maluque/DataBusterSQL/README.md

 # 1. Clean the data<a name="clean1"></a>

-The data cleaning of each original table is performed in separated jupyter notebooks stored in:
+The data cleaning of each original table is performed in separated jupyter notebooks available at:
 <br/>